 Research suggests that traumatic histories, both physical and emotional, are common among youth in residential treatment centers (RTCs), and systems of care that include seclusion and restraint are likely to re-traumatize residents already having trouble coping with their past experiences.

-For the past decade, the Hogg Foundation at the University of Texas has participated in initiatives to instate systems of care that offer alternatives to seclusion and restraint.
+For the past decade, the Hogg Foundation for Mental Health at the University of Texas at Austin has participated in initiatives to instate systems of care that offer alternatives to seclusion and restraint.
 Hogg is collaborating with TNOYS in a three-year grant to provide training and technical assistance to RTCs in Texas s seeking to implement the Six Core Strategies to Reduce the Use of Seclusion & Restraint.
 These strategies are an evidence-based curriculum that focuses on “prevention of conflict and violence, the reduction in use of seclusion and restraint, the implementation of informed care principles, and the fullest possible inclusion of the client in his or her care.”

 In this program, TNOYS coordinates regional trainings featuring experts in the field of Trauma-Informed Care, open to all RTCs, as well as individualized technical assistance to a selected group of RTCs.